hpc/charliecloud/doc/ch-image_desc.rst

 :code:`COPY` instructions.

 Also, the reference documentation is incomplete.
-In our experience, Docker also behaves as follows; :code:`ch-grow` does the same in an attempt to be bug-compatible.
+In our experience, Docker also behaves as follows; :code:`ch-image` does the same in an attempt to be bug-compatible.

 1. You can use absolute paths in the source; the root is the context